makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

     headinglevel: 3
 ---

 Welcome to the last part of this three-part series about managing dotfiles with *freckles*, this is where it becomes interesting.
-The [first part](/blog/managing-dotfiles) explained what dotfiles are and why one might want to manage them, and how to do that by hand.
-[The second one](/blog/managing-your-dotfiles-with-freckles) explained how you can do the same thing using [freckles](https://github.com/makkus/freckles).
-This one will describe how I structured [my own dotfiles](https://github.com/makkus/dotfiles), and how I use *freckles* to get them onto new environments.
+The [first part](/blog/managing-dotfiles) explained what dotfiles are, why one might want to manage them, and how to do that by hand.
+[The second one](/blog/managing-your-dotfiles-with-freckles) explained how you can do the same thing using [freckles](https://github.com/makkus/freckles), which is a configuration management tool [I built](/blog/so-i-made-this-thing).
+This last installment will describe how I structured [my own dotfiles](https://github.com/makkus/dotfiles), and how I use *freckles* to get them onto new environments.

 ===

 [TOC]
-Maybe I should start off with what I like to do with my dotfiles:
+Maybe I should start off with a few key-points I want to be able to do with my *dotfiles*-setup:

 - I want to be able to easily setup a new machine that doesn't have anything installed yet, with all my dotfiles and the applications I commonly use
 - I want to be able to draw my dotfiles from multiple sources, not just one git repository